jhanke00/next-product-site/README.md

 1. Clone the repository with `git clone`.
 2. Run `pnpm i` to install dependencies.
-3. Run `pnpm start` to start application.
+3. Run `pnpm dev` to start application.
+4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Areas of Focus